 The Company uses the "management approach" in determining reportable operating segments.
 The management approach considers the internal organization and reporting used by the Company's chief operating decision maker for making operating decisions and assessing performance as the source for determining the Company's reportable segments.
 The Company has determined that the Company has two operating segments as mentioned above and defined by SFAS 131, "Disclosures about Segments of an Enterprise and Related Information".
-The two reporting business segments are our fuel technology business segments and our consulting services business.
+The two reporting business segments are our technology business and our consulting and strategic advisory services business.